Ugochukwu-Smooth Nzewi

-Early life and career
+Early life and education

 Nzewi was born in Nigeria and raised in Enugu.
 He studied sculpture under El Anatsui at the University of Nigeria, Nsukka, and received a bachelor's degree in fine and applied art in 2001.

+Career

 After graduating, Nzewi traveled internationally for six years as an independent artist and curator, and was involved in the curation of three iterations of the Afrika Heritage Biennial.
 In 2006, Nzewi moved to Cape Town, South Africa, where he worked on a yearlong postgraduate program in Museum and Heritage Studies at the University of Western Cape while serving as an artist-in-residence at the Greatmore Studio in Woodstock, Cape Town.

 The next year, 2007, Nzewi moved to Atlanta, Georgia, and began a doctorate degree in art history at Emory University.
 During his doctoral years, he curated at Atlanta's High Museum (2009) and received Robert Sterling Clark and Smithsonian fellowships.
 He wrote his dissertation on the Dak'Art biennial's influence on contemporary African art, and graduated in May 2013.
-The following August, Nzewi became the Dartmouth College Hood Museum of Art's first curator of African art, where he mounted shows on Eric Van Hove and Ekpe textiles.
-After four years, Nzewi left Dartmouth to become the Cleveland Museum of Art's curator of African art.
-In 2019, Nzewi was appointed Steven and Lisa Tananbaum Curator in the Department of Painting and Sculpture at the New York Museum of Modern Art.